blakewilson/dotfiles/README.md

 sh install.sh
 ```

-This will install all of the brew dependencies and MacOS apps I use as well, like 1Password, Spotify, Postman, etc.
+This will install all of the brew dependencies and MacOS apps I use, like 1Password, Spotify, Postman, etc.

 2. Run the `setup.sh` script: